Kestito/ai-companion/project-docs/Action.md

    - Quick action buttons for common tasks
    - Notifications panel for alerts and system messages
    - Responsive design for desktop/tablet/mobile

 3. Create user management interface
    - User listing with search, filter, and sorting capabilities
-   - Detail view showing user profile, medical information, and interaction history
+   - Detail view showing user profile, interaction history, and subsidy eligibility
    - Contact options (message, call, schedule) directly from user cards
    - Status indicators (active, requires follow-up, at risk)
    - User grouping by healthcare provider
+   - Chat history have to have details what inteface was used

 **Expected Outcome**: Professional-grade UI for core system functions that presents healthcare data in an organized, accessible manner.